chill501/Nano_Hack/README.md

 This sequence was used to identify reads which related to the Δ76 Gacs mutated pUC18 plasmid.

+We also developed a program to search for the specific delta 76 mutation in GacS **find_del_gacS.py**

 *In the future, similar processes will be used to identify the H294R mutation and wild type reads and therefore, classify reads to each plasmid.*